First home loan

 Are there risks to consider?

 Yes, but there are also potential rewards.
-Risks include interest rates going up, and if you're on a variable rate, you'll need to source more money every month.
+Risks for first home buyer loan include interest rates going up, and if you're on a variable rate, you'll need to source more money every month.
 If you lose your job and get another one that pays less initially, you could be financially stretched.
-But if all goes well, your property is likely to increase in value and, when you come to sell, net you a tidy profit.
+But if all goes well, your property is likely to increase in value with time and, when you come to sell, net you a tidy profit.